How to grow roses from cuttings easily! Compare the BEST & worst ways to propagate in water or soil, using potatoes, & root by air layering.

 Can you grow rose cuttings using potatoes?

-There are many viral images of rose cuttings in potatoes, but I have not seen any scientific or real life evidence of potatoes making rose cuttings grow more quickly or successfully.
+There are many viral images of rose cuttings in potatoes, but I have not seen any scientific or real life evidence of potatoes or dipping in honey making rose cuttings grow more quickly or successfully.

 On the contrary, there are many reports of failures from gardeners who actually tried to grow rose cuttings in potatoes.